Here in New Orleans, it’s April 2020, and my daughter Mikaela and I have been quarantined for about a month now, due to the Covid-19 pandemic.

-After asking me multiple times to make it during our quarantine, I suggested a better idea, that Mikaela try to make it herself.
+After asking me multiple times to make it, I suggested a better idea, that Mikaela try & make it herself.
 Surprisingly, she jumped to the challenge!
-So I pulled out the laminated page from my recipe binder, and told her to get prepping.
-Truth is, Mikaela has been by my side beginning to end of my business in baking journey.
-She was and still is my taste tester.
-She critiques and gives advice on how to make dishes better.
-She even helps me calm down during overwhelming catering times.
-She was there when I created my first menu, held my first baking class, made my first TV appearance, participated in my first festival and won Launch Pod providing me with my first store front.
-I’d say after all this, she’s was definitely ready to take charge in the kitchen.
+I pulled out the laminated page from my recipe binder, and told her to start prepping.
+Truth is, Mikaela has been by my side beginning to end through my baking business journey.
+She‘s my taste tester, my critic and sometimes my advisor when I need ideas of making something better.
+Sometime she’s like my little mental coach when I get overwhelmed.
+She was definitely ready to take charge in the kitchen.

 1 3/4 cup granulated sugar (divided)